 The tournament featured teams from the US, Caribbean, and Columbia.
 Meanwhile, the Positive Guidance team from St. Croix did not advance to the international tournament but instead played in a consolation bracket.

-Neltjeberg Bay Enterprises would like to congratulate the VI Jaguars Basketball Team for reaching the Consolation Championship at the 50th Annual International Small Fry Tournament.
-Mason Ross and Kaymen Robertson combined to hit eight fourth-quarter free throws, as the Homewood Vikings held off a comeback effort by the VI Jaguars Basketball Team to win their fifth Consolation Championship.
+Neltjeberg Bay Enterprises will like to congratulate the V.I.
+Jaguars Basketball Team for reaching the Consolation Championship at the 50th Annual International Small Fry Tournament.
+Mason Ross and Kaymen Robertson combined to hit eight fourth-quarter free throws, as the Homewood Vikings held off a comeback effort by the V.I.
+Jaguars Basketball Team to win their fifth Consolation Championship.
 Justin Nichols led the Vikings with 12 points and Ross added 10, as Homewood rebounded from a 20-11 halftime deficit.
-The VI Jaguars Basketball Team captured the 2013 Consolation Championship and improved to 7th place in 2015.
+The V.I.
+Jaguars Basketball Team captured the 2013 Consolation Championship and improved to 7th place in 2015.

-On Tuesday, April 3, 2018, the VI Jaguars Basketball Team played two games.
-The VI Jaguars Basketball Team was defeated by the Highwood Small Fry Basketball Team 45-39.
-The Heat used a balanced attack to prevail, as Brandon Rieger scored 12 points, Miles Cohan added 10 points and Alex Finger finished with eight markers.
-The Jaguars saw a late run fall short, as Elijah Pettier scored 11 points and Leroy Blyden finished with eight points.
+On Tuesday, April 3, 2018, the Jaguars played two games.
+They were defeated by the Highwood Small Fry Basketball Team 45-39.
+The Heat used a balanced attack to prevail, as Brandon Rieger scored 12 points, Miles Cohan added 10 points. and Alex Finger finished with eight points.
+The Jaguars saw a late run fall short, as Elijah Peltier scored 11 points and Leroy Blyden finished with eight points.

-On Wednesday, April 4, 2018, the VI Jaguars Basketball Team defeated Chi-Town NBN 53-41.
-The Jaguars used a 21-8 fourth-quarter scoring margin to pull away and earn a spot in the consolation title game, behind scoring leaders Elijah Peltier (15 points), Leroy Blyden (10 points) and Tazhaun Donadelle (nine points).
-Chi-Town got twin 14-point efforts from Aminu Habib and Lavarus Bracey.
+On Wednesday, April 4, 2018, the Jaguars defeated Chi-Town NBN 53-41.
+The Jaguars used a 21-8 fourth-quarter scoring margin to pull away and earn a spot in the consolation title game, behind scoring leaders Elijah Peltier (15 points), Leroy Blyden (10 points) and Tazhaun Donadelle (10 points).
+Chi-Town got twin 14 point efforts from Aminu Habib and Lavarus Bracey.